As an Amazon Associate, I earn from qualifying purchases.

 📦 K-12 Safety Talk Program — $37 — Complete annual bundle: 24 safety talks, two per month, every month of the school year.
 Includes print-ready posting flyers, an annual training log, and a how-to guide. → facilityinsight.gumroad.com/l/safety-talk-starter-kit

 📰 Free Weekly Newsletter — Practical tools and field-tested insights every Tuesday at 10 AM Central.
-Written by a working Operations Supervisor.
+Written by a working operations supervisor.
 Subscribe free at www.facilityinsight.com.

 This page is updated regularly as new tools are reviewed and added.
 Have a suggestion?
 Reply to any newsletter — I read every one.